 For secondary school students (grades 9-12), the MPIDR and the Max Planck Society have prepared extensive teaching materials under the heading “Bevölkerungsentwicklung in Deutschland.”
 These materials are available to teachers at FWU – Das Medieninstitut der Länder, and include an educational film intended to serve as an introduction to the field of demography.
 (Materials are available in German only)

 Download one of the digest issues “Reisen in der Zeitmaschine – womit Demografen in Zukunftrechnen müssen” (PDF File, 206 kB) or “Sieht Deutschland bald alt aus? – dem demografischen Wandel auf der Spur” (PDF File, 837 kB) (both in German) from the popular science serial “GEO MAX – Neugierig auf Wissenschaft,” published by the Max Planck Society. www.max-wissen.de

 Once a year, the MPIDR opens its doors to about a hundred students from schools in the Rostock area, introducing them to the world of demography, and showing them how demography is being studied at the MPIDR.
-Groups of students tour the Institute, visit its labs, and learn about birth, death, and their own lives.
+Groups of students tour the Institute, and learn about birth, death, and their own lives.
 The event is suitable for secondary school students in grades 10 and 11. www.wissenskarawane-mv.de